Bronchiolitis is an inflammation in the lungs. It affects the small breathing tubes. It is most common in children under

 Call your health care provider right away if your child:

-Is very sleepy, listless, or weak.
+Is very sleepy or weak

 Is an infant under 3 months with a rectal temperature of 100.4°F (38.0°C) or higher